 19 – Australian artist Judy Cassab wins her second Archibald Prize.

 20 – Actress Sharon Tate marries Polish-born director Roman Polanski in London.

 21 – North Korean raiders invade Seoul and attempt to kill South Korean president Pak Chung Hee.

-23 – North Korean forces seize the US Navy intelligence ship Pueblo and holds the crew of 83 on board as spies.
+23 – North Korean forces seize the US Navy intelligence ship Pueblo and hold the crew of 83 onboard as spies.

 24 – US Olympic Gymnast, Mary Lou Retton, is born.